Responsible Office – Department:

 1. Abusing an employee or student through epithets, slurs, negative stereotyping, or threatening, intimidating or hostile acts (even if claimed to be “jokes” or “pranks”) which relate to sex, sexual orientation, gender, race, color, creed, religion, veteran or military status, national origin, age, disability, familial status, marital status, domestic violence victim status, status as an ex-offender, arrest record, predisposing genetic characteristics or genetic information, or any other characteristic protected by federal or New York State law; and

 F. No One Has Authority To Violate This Policy.
-Under no circumstances does any faculty member, administrator, trustee, other employee, or student of the College or any other person, including vendors and subcontractors, have any authority whatsoever to engage in discriminatory, harassing, or retaliating conduct in violation of this policy.
-If anyone claims to have such authority, or if an employee, student, third party (such as participants in College sponsored events) or applicant has a question about whether objectionable conduct is authorized by the College, the College’s Equal Opportunity and Affirmative Action Officer (DS 118, 716.566.7880), should be contacted.
+Under no circumstances does any faculty member, administrator, trustee, other employee, or student of the University or any other person, including vendors and subcontractors, have any authority whatsoever to engage in discriminatory, harassing, or retaliating conduct in violation of this policy.
+If anyone claims to have such authority, or if an employee, student, third party (such as participants in University sponsored events) or applicant has a question about whether objectionable conduct is authorized by the University, the University’s Equal Opportunity and Affirmative Action Officer (DS 118, 716.566.7880), should be contacted.

 G. Academic Freedom.
-As an institution of higher education, Daemen College, its employees and students also must be aware of the need for freedom of inquiry and openness of discussion in its educational and research programs, and must strive to create and maintain an atmosphere of intellectual seriousness and mutual understanding in which these essential features of academic life can thrive.
-No college can or should guarantee that every idea expressed in its classrooms or laboratories will be inoffensive to all; pursued seriously, education and scholarship necessarily entail raising questions about received opinions and conventional interpretations.
-Daemen College does guarantee, however, that credible accusations of inappropriate remarks or conduct that may violate the College policy prohibiting discrimination and harassment will be investigated promptly, thoroughly, and fairly.
+As an institution of higher education, Daemen University, its employees and students also must be aware of the need for freedom of inquiry and openness of discussion in its educational and research programs, and must strive to create and maintain an atmosphere of intellectual seriousness and mutual understanding in which these essential features of academic life can thrive.
+No university can or should guarantee that every idea expressed in its classrooms or laboratories will be inoffensive to all; pursued seriously, education and scholarship necessarily entail raising questions about received opinions and conventional interpretations.
+Daemen University does guarantee, however, that credible accusations of inappropriate remarks or conduct that may violate the University policy prohibiting discrimination and harassment will be investigated promptly, thoroughly, and fairly.